 The Undeniable Value of Cross-Generational Dialogues

-Words by Frances Storey
+By Frances Storey

 On 6 December 2023, during COP28 in Dubai, the hope for a climate resilient and equitable future was actualised.
 Through cross-generational stories and exchange of lived experiences, lessons were borrowed and community was fostered.